SketchyMaze/guidebook/docs/doodads.md

 > Fun Trivia: the Red Azulian was the game's first test mobile character,
 > and the Blue Azulian was originally a placeholder for the player character
 > in early builds of the game.

+The Azulian's behavior can very depending on the level's Difficulty rule:

+* Peaceful: Azulians are passive to all players and simply walk back and forth.
+* Hard: Azulians have an infinite aggro radius and will move towards the player character no matter how far away.
+They are hostile to _all_ player creatures, even if you are playing as an Azulian or a Thief.

 ### Thief